 There are three federally recognized Tribes in Texas.
 Only one Tribe, the Kickapoo, are legally allowed to offer Class II gaming on its reservation.
 This is not fair.

-In order to correct that imbalance, HR 759, if passed by Congress will do the following;
+In order to correct that imbalance, HR 759, will do the following;